Guillaume Thomas François Raynal: The Histoire philosophique des deux Indes

 He had the assistance of various members of the coterie philosophique in his most important work, L'Histoire philosophique et politique des établissements et du commerce des Européens dans les deux Indes (Philosophical and Political History of the Two Indies Amsterdam, 4 vols., 1770).
-Diderot is credited with a third of this work, which was characterized by Voltaire as "du réchauffé avec de la déclamation."
+Diderot is credited with a third of this work, which was characterized by Voltaire as "du réchauffé avec de la déclamation" ("warmed-up leftovers with some declamation").
 The other chief collaborators were Jean Pechméja, Baron d'Holbach, Jacques Paulze, the farmer-general of taxes, the Abbé Martin, and Alexandre Deleyre.
 To this piecemeal method of composition, in which narrative alternated with tirades on political and social questions, was added the further disadvantage of the lack of exact information, which, owing to the dearth of documents, could only have been gained by personal investigation.
 He released an expanded edition in 1774 and another in 1780.

 The "philosophic" declamations perhaps constituted the work's chief interest for the general public, and its significance as a contribution to democratic propaganda.
 The Histoire went through many editions, being revised and augmented from time to time by Raynal; it was translated into the principal European languages, and appeared in various abridgments.
 Its introduction into France was forbidden in 1779; the book was burned by the public executioner, and an order was given for the arrest of the author, whose name had not appeared in the first edition, but was printed on the title page of the Geneva edition of 1780.
-Seven new maps for the 1798 English edition were engraved by Thomas Kitchin, Jr.
+Seven new maps for the 1798 English edition were engraved by Thomas Kitchin Jr.

 The book examines the East Indies, South America, the West Indies, and North America.
 The final chapter comprises theory around the future of Europe as a whole.
 Raynal also examines commerce, religion, slavery, and other popular subjects, all from the perspective of the French Enlightenment.
 Additional versions of the book included maps of the discussed regions.

 On the subject of slavery, Raynal was excoriating, writing "I shall...prove that there is no reason of state which can authorize slavery.
 I shall not be afraid to denounce to the tribunal of reason and justice those governments which tolerate this cruelty.
 Whoever justifies such an odious system deserves mocking silence from the philosopher…and a stab with a dagger from the back."